 The Company uses a strategy of selling "out of the money" call options on its equity securities as a source of revenue.
 The options give the purchaser the right to buy from the Company specified equity securities at a set price up to a pre-determined date in the future.
 The Company uses the strategy of selling put options as a means of generating cash or purchasing equity securities at lower than current market prices.
 The Company receives an immediate payment of cash for the value of the option and establishes a liability for the fair value of the option.
 The liability for options is adjusted to fair value at each reporting date.
-In the event a call option is exercised, the Company recognizes a gain on the sale of the equity security enhanced by the value of the option that was sold.
-If the option expires unexercised, the Company realizes a gain from the sale of the option.
-In the event a put option is exercised, the Company acquires an equity security at the strike price of the option reduced by the value received from the sale of the put option.
+In the event a call option is exercised, the Company receives a gain from the sale of the option.
+In the event a put option is exercised, the Company realizes a gain from the sale of the option.
+In the event a put option is exercised, the Company acquires an equity security at the strike price of the option reduced by the value received from the sale of the option.
 The equity security is then traded as a normal equity security in the Company's portfolio.
 The net changes in the fair value of call and put options are shown in other liabilities and accrued expenses on the condensed consolidated balance sheets.